hashicorp/consul-telemetry-collector/README.md

 # Installation

-To install and use the consul-telemetry-collector you will need a Consul version of 1.15.3 or greater and to authorize communication with the collector on the Service Mesh.
+To install and use the Consul Telemetry Collector you will need a Consul version of 1.15.3 or greater and to authorize communication with the collector on the Service Mesh.

 ## Kubernetes with consul-k8s or Helm